reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ### Graphics

+We learned that the term for drawing things to the screen in a game is **_rendering_**.
+Unity needs several different components and assets in order to render a GameObject: a **_[MeshFilter]{https://docs.unity3d.com/Manual/class-MeshFilter.html}_** component, a **_[mesh]{https://docs.unity3d.com/Manual/class-Mesh.html}_**, a **_[Renderer]{https://docs.unity3d.com/Manual/class-MeshRenderer.html}_** component and at least one **_[material]{https://docs.unity3d.com/Manual/class-Material.html}_**.
+We don't need to memorise these - we just need to realise that rendering is complex!

+The simplest way to change the appearance of a GameObject is to change the material that its Renderer uses.
+We created a couple of simple new materials to give our Scene a little colour.

 ### Audio

-Whenever you drop an audio file - like an .mp3 or .wav file - into Unity, Unity creates an [AudioClip]{https://docs.unity3d.com/ScriptReference/AudioClip.html} asset from it.
+We learned that whene we drop an audio file (like an .mp3 or .wav file) into Unity, Unity turns it into an **_[AudioClip]_**{https://docs.unity3d.com/ScriptReference/AudioClip.html} asset.
 Like all assets in your project, you can select an AudioClip in the Project panel to see information about it in the Inspector panel.

-To play and hear an AudioClip, we need two things: an [AudioSource]{https://docs.unity3d.com/ScriptReference/AudioSource.html} and an [AudioListener]{https://docs.unity3d.com/ScriptReference/AudioListener.html}.
+To play and hear an AudioClip, we need two things: an **_[AudioSource]{https://docs.unity3d.com/ScriptReference/AudioSource.html}_** and an **_[AudioListener]{https://docs.unity3d.com/ScriptReference/AudioListener.html}_**.
 An AudioSource plays sound, and an AudioListener receives sound.

 ## Writing code